 - For snack recipes, you can also make energy bars and energy balls too.
 Combine the quinoa with natural peanut butter, dates, etc. They are so easy to make and hold well in the fridge for up to a week!

 - One of my favorite ways to serve the popped quinoa is over salads.
-The nutty taste lends itself so well to so many salads.
+The nutty taste lends itself well to so many salads.
 The crunchy texture also adds a nice variety to a regular salad.
-No need to stress about how to make the salad simply sprinkle a homemade puffed quinoa little on top of the salad.
+No need to stress about how to make the salad simply sprinkle a homemade puffed quinoa on top of the salad.

 Equipment